Try

 • Speed: Algolia’s search algorithms are designed for speed and can return relevant results in milliseconds.

-• Smooth Integrations: Algolia provides API clients for several languages, making it easy to integrate into your website or application.
+• Smooth Integrations: Algolia provides API clients for several languages, making integrating into your website or application easy.

 • Customizable Relevance: You can fine-tune the ranking of search results and get more control over what users see first.